 A non-degree-granting program that provides education and training to aid participants in acquiring knowledge, skill, and/or competencies associated with intended learning outcomes; evaluates participants’ accomplishment of the intended learning outcomes; and issues a certificate only to those participants who meet the performance, proficiency, or passing standard for the summative assessment(s).
 See also Certificate Program.

-Assessment Based Certificate—
+Assessment Based Certificate Provider —

 An entity that conducts or sponsors education/training and a summative assessment for the purpose of issuing a certificate.